observablehq/plot/docs/transforms/hexbin.md

 # Hexbin transform

-The **hexbin transform** groups two-dimensional quantitative data—continuous measurements such as heights, weights, or temperatures—into discrete hexagonal bins.
-You can then compute summary statistics for each bin, such as a *count*, *sum*, or *proportion*.
+The **hexbin transform** groups two-dimensional quantitative or temporal data—continuous measurements such as heights, weights, or temperatures—into discrete hexagonal bins.
+You can then compute summary statistics for each bin, such as a count, sum, or proportion.
 The hexbin transform is most often used to make heatmaps with the [dot mark](../marks/dot.md).

 For example, the heatmap below shows the weights and heights of Olympic athletes.
 The color of each hexagon represents the number (*count*) of athletes with similar weight and height.